 In 2018 a society was formed in Burgundy to promote Aligoté called Les Aligotéurs.
 Young Inglewood was one of their invited guests pouring their wine at this groups first ever Aligoté tasting.

 The 2010 Young Inglewood Chardonnay is from the Sonoma Coast Appellation – although if you look at a map of this AVA you will notice that this appellation actually winds inland around and near the town of Sonoma (which is where these grapes are sourced from – and are not from the coast at all).
-The bouquet shows floral notes, cut grass and citrus blossom – it is rounded and creamy on the palate without being overly viscous.
+Their approach to producing Chardonnay is a gentle and long one – the whole clusters are pressed in their basket press and then fermented slow and cold in barrel.
+The bouquet on this vintage shows floral notes, cut grass and citrus blossom – it is rounded and creamy on the palate without being overly viscous.
 Mineralties, flinty notes show mid palate with a lingering rounded finish – which has decent weight.

 The tiny 120 case production 2009 Young Inglewood Right Bank Blend is a blend of Cabernet Franc and Merlot.
 The nose is inviting, a beautiful meld of earthiness with just a hint of herbal characteristics.
 As the wine opens, more high toned fruit shows – red fruits, raspberry, red cherry.
 The wine is dark in the glass – it is balanced.
 The finish shows somewhat dusty but with well integrated tannins.